guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns_in_API_documentation.md

 ---
 # Pagination Styles and Patterns

-Pagination is a crucial aspect of API documentation, especially when dealing with large datasets that need to be split into manageable pieces for retrieval.
+Pagination is an aspect of API documentation that enables the user to retrieve big large datasets split into smaller pieces.

 There are some common pagination styles, among which we can find:
 - [Offset-based pagination](#Offset-Based-Pagination),